Ankesh-97/test/Testing/Multithreading/target/classes/interview-questions.md

 13. **Explain the `volatile` keyword and its use in multithreading.**

+-> volatile is a keyword that is used with the variables to make them visible their chnages across threads by storing the change in main memory intead of thread local memory.
+BUt doesnot gurantee the compund operation to be atomic.
+    So it is not a replacement for synchronisation.

 14. **What is a ThreadLocal variable?**
+-> A ThreadLocal variable in Java provides thread-confined storage where each thread has its own independent copy of the variable.
+This allows threads to use and modify their own version without affecting other threads.

 15. **What is a race condition?
 How can it be prevented?**

+-> When two threads compete or try to access the same resource then this situtation of racing to get the resource is called race condition. and one of the thread write the field and that leads to abrupt changes in the resource.

 16. **Explain the concept of thread safety in Java.**